watty62/python-poetry/README.md

 # python-poetry - A naive poetry generator library for Python 2.x

-Currently I've only implemented a generator which uses a static dictionary, based loosely on Taroko Gorge by Nick Montfort (@nickmontfort).
+Currently I've only implemented a generator which uses a static dictionary, based loosely on "Taroko Gorge" by Nick Montfort (@nickmontfort).
 More robust things will come, surely.

 ## Running